kciredor/google-cloud-ghacks/hacks/ai-infra/solutions.md

 ### Student Resources

-Before the hack, it is the Coach's responsibility create and make available needed resources including:
+Before the hack, it is the coaches responsibility create and make available needed resources including:

 - Files for students
 - Lecture presentation